jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 |E| Proxy via sshpiper | 81.47 | 1.52 |  79.95 --  82.99 |
 :::

-In [](#table-sshperf) we show the throughput of SSH data transfers using SCP to copy a two Gibabyte file (base-ten) to a target node.
+In [](#table-sshperf) we show the throughput of SSH data transfers using SCP to copy a two Gigabyte file (base-ten) to a target node.
 All tests originate from a VM in an OpenStack project.
 All SSH components, except for the sshpiper application router, are implemented using standard OpenSSH packages provided by vendor distributions.
 The results represent the performance of wired clients in different scenarios.